Category: Help guides

 Is it free to use Replug to add multiple links to my TikTok bio?

-Replug offers a free plan with limited features and paid plans with more advanced functionality.
+Replug is a free link shortener with limited features inside its free plan.
+However, it also offers paid plans with more advanced functionality for its subscribed users.

 How do I use Replug to add multiple links to my TikTok bio?